amitpande39/koofr-test-automation/README.md

 # Assumption

-- I have developed this project on Mac machine so have not test it on windows OS.
+- I have developed this project on Mac machine so have not tested it on windows OS.

 # Test Execution